Tag Archives: Bike chain

 And, checking for proper air pressure in your tires before every ride is quick and easy to do.

 Simply look for the recommended air pressure for your bike’s tires.
-It will be printed on the sidewall of the tire in both English and/or metric units.
-When you know what that number is, inflate the tire, and check the air pressure as you pump go to ensure that you’re on target.
+It will be printed on the tire’s sidewall in both English and/or metric units.
+When you know what that number is, inflate the tire and check the air pressure as you pump to ensure that you’re on target.
 You’ll need a tire gauge, either built into your pump or a separate gauge, to measure the tires’ air pressure.
 Be sure to check the pressure frequently as you pump up the tire so that you do not overinflate your tire.
 See this video for more information.

 Also, take a quick moment to check your tires for proper inflation before each ride and add more air if needed.
 It is not uncommon for tires to gradually lose air over several days, even without having a flat that needs to be replaced.
-Taking just this simple and easy step will prove to be a valuable one to you in the long run.
+Taking just this simple and easy step will prove valuable to you in the long run.

-If you are still having problems, need to adjust the derailleurs, or get some new tires if the ones on your bike are several years old, visit your local bike shop, they will fix you up and share some more easy maintenance tips.
+If you are still having problems, need to adjust the derailleurs, or need to get some new tires if the ones on your bike are several years old, visit your local bike shop.
+They will fix you up and share some more easy maintenance tips.

 Now go out and have fun riding!